caente/caente.github.com/_posts/2015-12-14-understanding-the-aux-pattern-on-shapeless.md

 res6: A :+: B :+: CNil = Inl(A())
 ~~~

-If we have a hierarchy of  cases class and sealed traits, we'll need to
-"transform" the type of the value into either a product or a coproduct.

-My solution for the "queries" starts with a trait that can filter by a type `[A]`
+My solution for the "queries" starts with a trait that can filter by a type `A`

 ~~~